-Some Work Track members put forward proposals that do not apply specifically to a category of strings but address the treatment of geographic names more broadly:
+Some Work Track members put forward proposals that do not apply specifically to a category of strings or may apply to multiple categories of strings:

-Advisory Panel: Provide an advisory panel that applicants could contact to assist in identifying if a string is related to a geographic location.
-The panel could consult in “hard cases” where it may be unclear to the applicant if the term is geographic.
+Advisory Panel: Provide an advisory panel that applicants could contact to assist in identifying if a string is related to a geographic term.
+The panel could consult in “hard cases” where it may be unclear to the applicant if the term has geographic significance, especially in those cases not explicitly covered by lists referenced in the AGB.
 The panel could also help applicants identify which governments and/or public authorities would be applicable.
 Alternately, the geographic names panel, used to evaluate whether an applied for string was a geographic TLD in the 2012 round, could be made available to advise applicants before they submit applications.

 From another point of view, the geographic names panel should have a focused mandate and rules should be sufficiently clear that there are no “hard cases.”